Blue00FF/Blue00FF/README.md

 ## Projects

-[Coming soon!] - I'm actively working on several projects that showcase my skills in AI, data analysis, and infrastructure management.
+[Coming soon!] - I'm actively working on several projects that showcase my skills in AI, machine learning, and infrastructure management.
 Stay tuned for updates!

 ## Contact